University College London: Memberships, affiliations and partnerships

 UCL is a partner in UCLPartners, an academic health science centre, along with multiple NHS trusts, integrated care systems, research and innovation partners, and other universities.
 UCL is a partner with the National Institute for Health Research, the University College London Hospitals NHS Foundation Trust and UCLPartners in the UCLH Biomedical Research Centre.
 UCL is also a university partner of the Francis Crick Institute, a major biomedical research centre in London.

-UCL offers dual degrees and joint degrees with other universities and institutions, including the University of Cologne, Columbia University, the University of Hong Kong, Imperial College London (ending 2023) and New York University.
+UCL offers dual degrees and joint degrees with other universities and institutions, including the University of Cologne, Columbia University, the University of Hong Kong, Imperial College London (ended in 2023) and New York University.

 UCL is the sponsor of the UCL Academy, a secondary school in the London Borough of Camden.
 The school opened in September 2012 and was the first in the UK to have a university as sole sponsor.
 UCL also has a strategic partnership with Newham Collegiate Sixth Form Centre.